 The low-cost trap you need to avoid

-You might see rates as low as €5 per day from certain budget companies, but these are often bait.
+You might see rates as low as €5 per day from certain budget companies, but these are almost always bait.
 The real revenue for these operators comes from aggressive backend charges.
-We have heard stories from fellow travelers getting hit with massive charges for allegedly “burning out the clutch” on manual cars without any mechanical proof provided.
-Another common issue is the “micro-scratch” charge, where renters are billed for pre-existing damage to rims or the undercarriage that was missed during pickup.
-These operators may also claim your US credit card insurance is invalid to force you into buying their expensive coverage.
+We have heard absolute horror stories from fellow travelers getting hit with massive charges for allegedly burning out the clutch on manual cars without any mechanical proof provided.

 Your safe harbor options

-For a safer experience, brokers like Zest Car Rental consistently earn high praise because they include excess reimbursement insurance and advocate for customers during disputes.
-Local companies like MasterKings in Lisbon and Faro are also known for transparency, offering fair fuel policies and honest inspections without hard-sell tactics.
-Traditional heavyweights like Hertz, Avis, and Budget remain safe bets if you prioritize fleet consistency, though you should expect to pay more than local competitors.
+They offer fair fuel policies and honest inspections without those aggressive hard-sell tactics.
+Traditional heavyweights like Hertz, Avis, and Budget remain very safe bets if you prioritize fleet consistency.
+Just expect to pay a bit more than you would with the local competitors.

 The manual transmission reality